RobustFair: Adversarial Evaluation through Fairness Confusion Directed Gradient Search: RobustFair

 \begin{multicols}{2}

 \end{multicols}

+Otherwise, if the perturbation leads to $\Delta l|_{v}$ decrease in Equation \eqref{total derivative of the instance} and $\Delta l|_{v'}$ increase in Equation \eqref{total derivative of the similar counterpart}, and the resulting predictions are categorized as \emph{true biased}, then the perturbed instance is classified as \emph{true biased} adversarial instances.
+Conversely, if the perturbation leads to $\Delta l|_{v}$ increase in Equation \eqref{total derivative of the instance} and $\Delta l|_{v'}$ decrease in Equation \eqref{total derivative of the similar counterpart}, and the resulting predictions are categorized as \emph{fasle biased}, then the perturbed instance is classified as \emph{false biased} adversarial instances.
+Lastly, If a perturbation results in an increase in both $\Delta l|_{v}$ in Equation \eqref{total derivative of the instance} and $\Delta l|_{v'}$ in Equation \eqref{total derivative of the similar counterpart}, and the resulting predictions are categorized as \emph{fasle fair}, then the perturbed instance is classified as \emph{false fair} adversarial instances.

-To identify these adversarial instances, we leverage the loss function gradients $g$ and $g'$ on an instance and its similar counterpart, as an intuitive and effective measure to direct perturbations on specific non-sensitive attributes.
-Given an instance, its similar counterpart that is maximally different from the instance in their predictions, is involved for gradient calculation such that fairness confusion perturbations can be constructed from the perspective of the most diverse counterpart of the instance, promoting greater variety and inclusiveness in the RobustFair evaluation process.
-We propose Algorithms \ref{alg: Break_ACC}, \ref{alg: Break_IF}, and \ref{alg: Break_Both} that are devised for FF, TB, and FB perturbations, respectively.
+To identify these false or biased adversarial instances, we leverage the loss function gradients $g$ and $g'$ on an instance and its similar counterpart, as an intuitive and effective measure to direct perturbations on specific non-sensitive attributes in the loss function, Equation \eqref{total derivative of the instance} and \eqref{total derivative of the similar counterpart}.
+Given an instance, its similar counterpart that has the largest absolute value of the gradient except for $v$ is involved in gradient calculation, such that fairness confusion perturbations can be constructed from the perspective of the most diverse counterpart of the instance, promoting greater variety and inclusiveness in the RobustFair evaluation process.
+We propose Algorithms \ref{alg: FF_search}, \ref{alg: TB_search}, and \ref{alg: FB_search} that are devised for FF, TB, and FB perturbations, respectively.
 In these algorithms, nonSensitive($g$) returns the gradient component $g_i$ on each non-sensitive attribute, and $g_i'$ is the corresponding component of gradient $g'$.
-Let $|g_i|$ denote the absolute value of $g_i$.
+Let sign($g_i$) denote the sign function of $g_i$.

+Algorithm~\ref{alg: FF_search} selects non-sensitive attributes with the same gradient signs to induce false fair perturbations (Line 3).
+Perturbing these attributes leads to consistent changes in the losses for both the instance and its similar counterpart.
+If sign($g_i$) is positive, a perturbation in the direction of $g_i$ can increase both $\Delta l|_{v}$ and $\Delta l|_{v'}$, causing the predictions $f(v_p)$ and $f(v_p')$ to deviate further from the ground truth $y_p$; otherwise, if sign($g_i$) is negative, a perturbation in the opposite direction of $g_i$ moves the predictions $f(v_p)$ and $f(v_p')$ away from the ground truth $y_p$ (Line 4).